 3. Narrow Your Search

-4. Schedule Some Visits
+4. Plan Some Visits

-Make appointments to visit your top three choices.
 Try to arrange a visit that’s at least an hour — and more is better.
 You’ll want to tour the community, talk to residents and staff, and possibly have a meal in the dining area.
 Be sure to spend enough time to get a real sense of the day-to-day workings and atmosphere of the community.
 If you haven’t found what you’re looking for within the first three visits, it’s time to schedule the next three on your short list.